venky916/DevTinder-Backend/HomeWork.md

 -Play with routes and route extensions ex. /hello, / , hello/2, /xyz -Order of the routes matter a lot
--Install Postman app and make a workspace/collection > test API call
+-Install Postman app and make a workspace/collection > test API call -Explore routing and use of ?, + , (), * in the routes -Use of regex in routes /a/ , /.*fly$/
+-Reading the query params in the routes
+-Reading the dynamic routes

 '''